nbicocchi/nbicocchi/thesis-proposals/README.md

 * study one or more key technologies listed below

 At the end of the learning process, students are expected to deliver:
-* A 20-40 pages essay on what they have learned/developed (see thesis-examples)
+* A 20-40 pages essay on what they have learned/developed (see thesis-examples/, thesis-templates/)
-* A 10 slides presentation (see thesis-examples)
+* A 10 slides presentation (see thesis-examples/, thesis-templates/)
 * A video tutorial (10-20 minutes) on what they have learned/developed to share knowledge with other students on YouTube (optional)

 ### Technologies